Here’s what Treaty means, why it matters, and how we can all play a part.

 The Voice (proposed at the national level) was about creating a constitutionally-recognised body to advise the Federal Government on laws and policies affecting Aboriginal and Torres Strait Islander peoples.
 It aimed to ensure First Peoples had a say on decisions that impact them.

 Treaty, on the other hand, is about formal agreements between governments and First Peoples.
-In Victoria, Treaty is being negotiated between the State Government and the First Peoples’ Assembly of Victoria.
+In Victoria, Treaty was between the State Government and the First Peoples’ Assembly of Victoria.
 It’s a legal process that recognises sovereignty, supports self-determination, and addresses the injustices of colonisation.

 Treaty can include practical outcomes – like shared decision-making on land, water and cultural heritage, as well as support for community-led services and governance.